lsegal/yardoc.org/site/features.md

 ## Raw Data Output

-YARD also outputs documented objects as raw data (thedumped Namespace) which can be reloaded to do generation at a later date, oreven auditing on code.
-This means that any developer can use the raw data toperform output generation for any custom format, such as YAML, for instance.While YARD plans to support XHTML style documentation output as well ascommand line (text based) and possibly XML, this may still be useful for those who would like to reap the benefits of YARD's processing in other forms, suchas throwing all the documentation into a database.
+YARD also outputs documented objects as raw data (the dumped Namespace) which can be reloaded to do generation at a later date, or even auditing on code.
+This means that any developer can use the raw data toperform output generation for any custom format, such as YAML, for instance.While YARD plans to support XHTML style documentation output as well as command line (text based) and possibly XML, this may still be useful for those who would like to reap the benefits of YARD's processing in other forms, such as throwing all the documentation into a database.
-Another useful way ofexploiting this raw data format would be to write tools that can auto generate test cases, for example, or show possible unhandled exceptions in code.
+Another useful way of exploiting this raw data format would be to write tools that can auto generate test cases, for example, or show possible unhandled exceptions in code.